loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-we replace the data_table hook to use our component instead.
+We are going to replace the data_table hook to use our component instead as you can see.

+Now... how are we gonna do it?
 -->

 ---